 - providing safe access for cyclists to the station from the west-bound carriageway

-- provision for a suitable system for managing rail replacement buses
+- providing a suitable system for managing rail replacement buses

-- incorporating appropriate counter-terrorism measures that are sympathetic to the station setting
+- incorporating appropriate counter-terrorism measures sympathetic to the station setting

 Partnership working to improve York Station Frontage